Care leavers and care experienced students

 Accommodation options at university

-All students who are leaving care to join us can get access to 365-day University accommodation.
+All students who are care experienced or estranged can get access to 365-day University accommodation.

 The University of Nottingham has a wide variety of accommodation available.
-Factors such as room type and length of contract will affect the overall cost – this webpage shows the differences in fees.
+Factors such as room type and length of contract will affect the overall cost – see the accommodation pages for details.
 The need for a deposit or guarantor can be waived upon request by the care team.

 Whether you live in catered or self-catered accommodation, there is always someone you can contact, if you are experiencing any difficulties.
-The contact information can be found on our accommodation hall contacts webpage.
+The contact information can be found on the accommodation contacts page.

 The University of Nottingham has a range of outreach programmes for Year 12 and Year 13 students.